 We generally conduct business with our customers directly.
 Our business model does not involve any distributorship, franchising or consignment.
-We work closely and directly with our customers to understand their needs and then provide our comprehensive footwear solution service to satisfy their preferences.
+We work closely and directly with our customers to understand their needs and then provide our comprehensive footwear design and development, production management and logistics management service to satisfy their preferences.
 We believe that this operation model enables us to build and maintain solid business cohesion with our customers and avoid additional costs incurred by selling through intermediaries.

 Our Directors consider that it is important for us to maintain a diverse customer base and to expand our business.
 Thus, we proactively approach potential customers for business opportunities through business referrals and business network.
 We target to develop business relationship with reputable customers as, based on our experience, these customers tend to purchase high quality footwear that we can offer and are able to afford higher price for quality.
+Going forward, we will enhance our marketing efforts through (i) frequently visiting our existing customers to strengthen our business relationship; (ii) exploring business opportunities by approaching potential customers through business referrals by existing customers and business network; (iii) participating in global sales conferences of our major customers which are footwear brand owners to meet their licensees in order to create a higher profile and explore new business opportunities; and (iv) enhancing our corporate image by participating in major footwear trade shows and fairs internationally.